Deciding on the best infant formula is not an easy task especially when your baby is intolerant to certain ingredients.

 If the baby is gassy, colic or struggling with fussiness, inappropriate formula will worsen the symptoms, upsetting both the parent and the baby.

-Similac Sensitive and Similac Total Comfort are good formula choices for sensitive tummies.
+Similac Sensitive vs Similac Total Comfort are good formula choices for sensitive tummies.
 They’re both manufactured by Similac; the most trusted choice by parents and pediatricians.

 While both of them are ideal for sensitive stomachs, which formula should you choose for your little one?
 What’s the huge difference?